MrDawit/Responsive-Portfolio/README.md

-future aspects that need could be improved: blended borders, metalic and sharp edges for design(maybe more professional or business minded), fix background issues, change portfolio images' css to css sprites, change "align" attribute to something more html5
+future aspects that need could be improved: blended borders, metalic and sharp edges for design(maybe more professional or business minded),
+change portfolio images' css to css sprites, change "align" attribute to something more html5